-Mary has been a Pediatric Occupational Therapist for over 25 years.
-Her experience includes serving children, families and educators at Children’s Therapy Center of Kent, Rosemary White’s Clinic and the Fife and Kent School Districts.
+Mary has been a Pediatric Occupational Therapist for over 25 years and founded Maple Valley Pediatric Therapy in 2011.
+Her experience includes serving children, families, and educators at Children’s Therapy Center of Kent, Rosemary White’s Clinic and the Fife and Kent School Districts.
 Mary has been an instructor in the Occupational Therapy Assistant Program at Green River Community College and has taught workshops at hospitals and clinics around the country.

 Billie Jean Otter, MOTR/L